ninbura/windows/README.md

 		- there should be a button to do this via the `system > activation` screen
 5. update windows
 	- open windows settings & navigate to `windows updates`
-	- check for updates & wait for them to install
+	- check for updates & wait for them to download/install
 	- restart your computer
 6. update windows terminal
 	- open the microsoft store & search for windows terminal